dotnet/runtime/src/tools/linker/docs/data-formats.md

 ### Custom attribute on type

-This allows to add a custom attribute to a class, interface, delegate, struct or enum
+This allows to add a custom attribute to a class, interface, delegate, struct or enum.

 ```xml
 <linker>